yanconglin/VanishingPoint_HoughTransform_GaussianSphere/README.md

 The Multi-scale version will be released later.

 ### (2) Details about focal length.
 The focal length in our code is in the unit of 2/max(h, w) pixel (where h, w are the image height/width).
 Knowing the focal length is a strongh prior as one can utilize the Manhattan assumption to find orthogonal VPs in the camera space.
+Given a focal length, you can use [to_pixel](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/3e8d6c9442d8366a30a09f4386b1503d9cc1781f/parameterization.py#L78) to back-project a VP on the image plane.

 ### (3) Focal length unknown/uncalibrated images.
 In this case, you can set the focal length to 1.0 as in [config/nyu.yaml](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/2609bfe4d8f4beefe7e75be0a5f25b5458ed83f2/config/nyu.yaml).
 You might need to think about how to find VPs without the Manhattan assumption.
 One solution is clustering as shown on the NYU dataset.
 A second solution could be simply picking up the top-k VPs (similar to [topk_orthogonal_vps](https://github.com/yanconglin/VanishingPoint_HoughTransform_GaussianSphere/blob/2609bfe4d8f4beefe7e75be0a5f25b5458ed83f2/eval_manhattan.py#L49) assuming they are equally spread over the hemisphere).
 There are other solutions as well.
 The best solution may differ from case to case.